mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 <!-- Transistion - When designing with learner agency in mind.
 Some of the following may help -->

 ## Conclusion

+In AT terminology, this chapter has in a general sense returned to the concrete (see Marx / Blunden).
+Chapter four outlined a design narrative where tools were chosen and adapted by myself and Participants in response to local context.
+Chapter five explored the emerging organisational unit of GDPs, and how they were used as meditational strategies.
+This chapter has explored emergent cultural and community activity, and deepened discussion on interpersonal activity, and then returned to discuss implications for dimensions of concrete tool use on learner agency.

+It's dialectic innit.
+We call it praxis.
+The methodology chapter outlined some of the challenges of this approach, particularly in the thick description of context, and the challenge of then satisfying the goal of generalisability / and overall utitlity.

+The final chapters aims to address this with research outputs, implications and recommendations for facilitators and researchers.

 <!-- These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation. -->